OAI/OpenAPI-Specification/proposals/2024-08-01-Self-Identification.md

 One of the main motivations for separating identity (URIs/IRIs) and location (URLs) is to have stable, persistent identifiers regardless of the resource's location.
 Such identifiers are typically assigned within the resource.
 There are two varieties:

-* Setting the complete resource's absolute URI, which is also used as the resource's base URI per [RFC3986§5.1.1](https://www.rfc-editor.org/rfc/rfc3986.html#section-5.1.1) (example: [the Schema Object's `$id`](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword))
+* Setting the complete resource's absolute URI, which is also used as the resource's base URI per [RFC3986 §5.1.1](https://www.rfc-editor.org/rfc/rfc3986.html#section-5.1.1) (example: [the Schema Object's `$id`](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-the-id-keyword))
 * Setting a ["plain name" URI fragment](https://www.w3.org/TR/2012/WD-fragid-best-practices-20121025/#dfn-plain-name-fragid) that does not rely on the JSON/YAML structure of the document (example: [the Schema Object's `$anchor`](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#name-defining-location-independe), and technically also `$dynamicAnchor` although this proposal will not mention `$dynamicAnchor` further as its additional complexities are not relevant here).

-As suggested by the above examples, in 3.1 only the Schema Object can set stable, location-independent identifiers.
+As suggested by the above examples, in OAS 3.1 only the Schema Object can set stable, location-independent identifiers.
 OpenAPI Description documents as a whole cannot do so, nor can other Objects within the document.

 Note also that due to the recursive structure of schemas, resolving the Schema Object's `$id` keyword can be complex, as each can itself be a relative URI-reference that is resolved against the `$id` in parent schemas.
 There is no clear use case for such complexity within other parts of an OpenAPI Description.